7 Debt Settlement Alternatives To Save Your Credit Score

 • Always compare offers and check for origination fees.

-Alternative 5: Budgeting and Financial Planning
+Option 5: Master Your Finances with Budgeting and Financial Planning

-Alternative 6: Negotiating Directly with Creditors
+Option 6: Negotiate Directly with Your Creditors for Better Terms

 • Interest rate reductions (temporary or permanent)